Pointer States in the Born-Markov approximation: Quantum Brownian Motion case

 \section{Quantum Brownian Motion case}

-A question arises how did coherent states appear in the seminal work \cite{Zurek1993} under the same approximations used above?
-The system analyzed there was the quantum Brownian motion model with $H_0=P^2/2M+M\Omega^2 Q^2/2$ and $A=Q$.
+It is interesting to revisit from the current perspective the seminal result of \cite{Zurek1993}, which shows that for the quantum Brownian motion model the pointer states are the coherent states.
+The model is described by $H_0=P^2/2M+M\Omega^2 Q^2/2$ and $A=Q$.
 The group $G$ that can be associated with the dynamics is generated by the operators $\bm X =\{Q, P, \bm 1, H_0\}$ and is known as the oscillator group \cite{Streater1967}.
 The group is non-compact (it is a projective representation of $Sp(2,\bm R)$) but after the rescaling $q=\sqrt M\Omega Q$, $p=(1/\sqrt M) P$, the matrix of the adjoint action (see Eq. \eqref{Ad}) generated by $h_0=(q^2+p^2)/2$ becomes orthogonal (with the Lie algebra basis $\{q,p,\bm 1, h_0\}$ and $[q,p]=\io \Omega$).
 In particular,

 The matrix $R(t)$ is already in the canonical form, Eq. \eqref{canon2}.
 We can thus use our procedure and obtain the high temperature entropy production equation (Eq. \eqref{highT} with $a_1=1$ and the rest $a_i$'s zero):